hoatle/jwks-cli/README.md

   export [dir] [path]       export all the public keys from the specified dir to the jwks.json file format; default dir: .keys, default path:
                             .well-known/jwks.json
-  sign [options] [payload]  sign a JWT token by a specified key id from the specified JWK keys directory verify [options] [token]  verify the signed JWT token from a specified a JWKS json file help [command]            display help for command
+  sign [options] [payload]  sign a JWT token by a specified key id from the specified JWK keys directory verify [options] [token]  verify the signed JWT token from a specified JWKS json file help [command]            display help for command
 ```